3BioCompBio/AcidSphingomyelinase/README.md

 - DEOGEN2: The deleteriousness score predicted by DEOGEN2 (Deleterious if > 0.5)
 - SNPsss: The deleteriousness score predicted by SNPMuSiC$_{SSS}$ (Deleterious if > 0)
 - PoPMuSiC: Folding free energy variation upon mutation as calculated by PoPMuSiC (in kcal/mol)
-- Wst: A statistical potential associated with torsion angles between residues (in kcal/mol)
+- Wst: $\Delta\Delta W_{st}$, the variation of energy linked to a statistical potential associated with torsion angles between residues (in kcal/mol)
-- Wstt: A statistical potential associated with torsion angles between residues (in kcal/mol)
+- Wstt: $\Delta\Delta W_{stt}$, the variation of energy linked to a statistical potential associated with torsion angles between residues (in kcal/mol)
-- Wsst: A statistical potential associated with torsion angles between residues (in kcal/mol)
+- Wsst: $\Delta\Delta W_{sst}$, the variation of energy linked to a statistical potential associated with torsion angles between residues (in kcal/mol)
-- Wsa: A statistical potential associated with solvent accessibility (in kcal/mol)
+- Wsa: $\Delta\Delta W_{sa}$, the variation of energy linked to a statistical potential associated with solvent accessibility (in kcal/mol)
-- Wsaa: A statistical potential associated with solvent accessibility (in kcal/mol)
+- Wsaa: $\Delta\Delta W_{saa}$, the variation of energy linked to a statistical potential associated with solvent accessibility (in kcal/mol)
-- Wssa: A statistical potential associated with solvent accessibility (in kcal/mol)
+- Wssa: $\Delta\Delta W_{ssa}$, the variation of energy linked to a statistical potential associated with solvent accessibility (in kcal/mol)
-- Wsta: A statistical potential associated with solvent accessibility and torsion angles between residues (in kcal/mol)
+- Wsta: $\Delta\Delta W_{sta}$, the variation of energy linked to a statistical potential associated with solvent accessibility and torsion angles between residues (in kcal/mol)
-- Wsd: A statistical potential associated with spatial distance between residues (in kcal/mol)
+- Wsd: $\Delta\Delta W_{sd}$, the variation of energy linked to a statistical potential associated with spatial distance between residues (in kcal/mol)
-- Wsds: A statistical potential associated with spatial distance between residues (in kcal/mol)
+- Wsds: $\Delta\Delta W_{sds}$, the variation of energy linked to a statistical potential associated with spatial distance between residues (in kcal/mol)
-- Wsad: A statistical potential associated with spatial distance between residues and solvent accessibility (in kcal/mol)
+- Wsad: $\Delta\Delta W_{sad}$, the variation of energy linked to a statistical potential associated with spatial distance between residues and solvent accessibility (in kcal/mol)
-- Wsadsa: A statistical potential associated with spatial distance between residues and solvent accessibility (in kcal/mol)
+- Wsadsa: $\Delta\Delta W_{sadsa}$, the variation of energy linked to a statistical potential associated with spatial distance between residues and solvent accessibility (in kcal/mol)
-- Wstd: A statistical potential associated with spatial distance and torsion angles between residues (in kcal/mol)
+- Wstd: $\Delta\Delta W_{std}$, the variation of energy linked to a statistical potential associated with spatial distance and torsion angles between residues (in kcal/mol)
-- Wstdst: A statistical potential associated with spatial distance and torsion angles between residues (in kcal/mol)
+- Wstdst: $\Delta\Delta W_{stdst}$, the variation of energy linked to a statistical potential associated with spatial distance and torsion angles between residues (in kcal/mol)
 - Access: Solvent accessibility of the wild-type residue
 - DeltaV: The volume difference between wild-type and mutant residues
 - EvolCI: The conservation index at the variant position